FrankR-7/Enkryptor/README.md

 > `enc.password("yourpass")`

 Replace `yourpass` with a password, as a string.
-This function returns true or false depending if the password was correct or incorrect.
-(This feature is experimental)
+This function returns either true or false depending on if the password was correct or incorrect, or None if you haven't created an encrypted file yet.

 ### Encrypt your data